vaginessa/dns-wiki/FAQ.md

 Considered a faster and more secure alternative to [ipchains](http://en.wikipedia.org/wiki/Ipchains), iptables has become the default firewall package installed under Linux and Android OS.

 ### How do I know if my phone supports iptables?
-Issue the following command in ADB shell or in Terminal Emulator:
+Issue the following command in ADB shell or in Terminal Emulator as root (`su`):
 > iptables -L -t nat

 ### Packet processing in iptables